The global speaker bureau

 "The Face of Perestroika"

 From 1970 to 1989 Mikhail Gorbachev was the Deputy Supreme Soviet of the U.S.S.R. as well as Chairman of the Foreign Affairs Committee of the Soviet Union between 1984 and 1985.
 He was Secretary for Agriculture between 1978 and 1985 when he took the position of General Secretary of the CPSU Central Committee until 1991.
 He was elected to the Congress of the People's Deputies of the U.S.S.R. in 1989 and became President of Russia in 1990.
+He is now president of Green Cross International and writes a regular column for the New York Times Syndicate.

 What he offers you